jenniferchiutw/Predictive-Analytics/hw3/README.md

 Perform text mining.

 ## Instructions
-Run results.py.
+Download all the files and run 'results.py'.
+You may also need to download packages mentioned in the 'Requirements' before running the code.
 The result are printed out on the IDE.
 The output folder contains the 'topics.txt' file, which is about the topics for each folder.

 ## Requirements